 What is a body?

-I’ve a body that’s apparently really mine, and it’s what makes me me.
+I have a body that is apparently really mine, and it is what makes me me.
 I number it among my possessions and I claim to exercise full sovereignty over it.
-So I think I’m unique and independent.
-But that’s an illusion, because there is no human society in which one thinks that the body is any good on its own.
-All bodies are engendered, and not only by their fathers and mothers.
-It’s not made by the one that has it, but by others.
-It’s not thought of as a thing, not in New Guinea, any more than in Amazonia, East Africa or Europe.
-On the contrary, it has the particular form of its connection with otherness that constitutes the person.
-According to the anthropological point of view that is adopted here, this Other is, respectively, the other gender, the animal species, the dead and the divine (secularised, in the modern age, in the teleology of the living person).
-Yes, my body is the thing that reminds me that I find myself in a world that is peopled, for instance, with ancestors, divinities, enemies and other being of the opposite sex.
+So I think I am unique and independent.
+But that is an illusion, because no human society believes that the body is any good on its own.
+All bodies are conceived, and not only by their fathers and mothers.
+They are not created by the person who possesses it, but by others.
+It’s not thought of as a thing, be it in New Guinea, Amazonia, East Africa or Europe.
+On the contrary, it takes on the form of its relationship with otherness and it is this relationship that constitutes the person.
+According to the present anthropological point of view, the Other refers respectively to: the other gender, the animal species, the dead and the divine (secularised, in the modern age, in the teleology of the living person).
+Yes, my body is the thing that reminds me that I find myself in a world that is peopled, for instance, by ancestors, divinities, enemies and other beings of the opposite sex.
 Is my body really mine?
-It’s it that determines that I don’t belong to myself, that I don’t exist alone and that my destiny is to live in a social context.
+It is the very thing that determines the fact that I do not belong to myself, that I do not exist alone and that my destiny is to live in a social context.

 240 colour illustrations

 price : 19 €